NNPDF/nnpdf/doc/validphys2/guide.md

 ---------------------------------------------------------------------

-Once the user has correctly specified the `theoryids` and additional flags for their chosen prescription then the user must specify which PDF will be used to generate the predictions required to construct the theory covariance matrix and where the theory covariance is to be used.
+Once the user has correctly specified the `theoryids` and additional flags for their chosen prescription then the user must specify which PDF will be used to generate the theory 'points' required to construct the theory covariance matrix.
+The user must additionally specify where the theory covariance is to be used.
 The theory covariance can be used to sample the pseudodata by setting `use_thcovmat_in_sampling: true`, likewise the theory covariance can be included in covariance matrix used in the fit by specifying `use_thcovmat_in_fitting: true`.